 - Decline to answer questions that feel overly personal or inappropriate.

-- Keep responses concise — 2 to 3 sentences per question.
+- Keep each response to 2 to 3 sentences maximum.

 What Are Common Mistakes to Avoid When Quitting a Job?

-The 5 most common mistakes when quitting a job are resigning without a plan, quitting verbally without a written letter, burning bridges, abandoning duties during notice, and leaving without collecting documentation.
+The 6 most common mistakes when quitting a job are resigning impulsively, skipping the written letter, burning professional bridges, abandoning notice period duties, disclosing the new employer too early, and leaving without collecting documentation.

 A 2023 CareerBuilder survey found that 36% of professionals regretted how they quit their last job.
-The regret stemmed from impulsive resignations and damaged manager relationships.
+The primary regret sources were impulsive resignations and damaged manager relationships.

 Mistakes to avoid: